 What are the dates of the assignment?

-Colombia cohort: September 12–October 12, 2019 (dates in-country) Vietnam cohort: February 14-March 14, 2020 (dates in-country).
+Vietnam cohort: April 9-May 9, 2020 (dates in-country).
 Participants will deploy for a four-week assignment to work with selected local host clients on a negotiated scope of work.
 During this time, participants will be 100% focused on the defined and agreed upon project scopes.
 They are required to attend all team meetings including, but not limited to, a team-building meeting and orientation session at the beginning of the deployment phase, a launch event with local host organizations, weekly team meetings, and a close-out event at the end of the assignment, which includes presentations and a debriefing.

 How do we assure the safety of our employees?